mechmotum/mechmotum.github.io/content/pages/jobs/ski-jump-impact-model-validation.rst

-The goal of this project will be to measure impact on a variety of terrain park jumps using mobile sensor technologies and a selection of skiers and snowboarders to validate the effectiveness of the low impact jump designs.
+The goal of this project will be to measure impact on a variety of terrain park jumps using mobile sensor technologies and a selection of skiers and snowboarders to validate the effectiveness of the low impact jump designs and then transfer those findings into the simulation system.

 This project will start as an internship where you will work with Prinoth employees in Sterzing, Italy to collect impact data in real jumps and learn about their design methodologies.
 You will be advised by Drs.
 Jason K. Moore (TU Delft) and Mont Hubbard (UC Davis).
-This will be followed by an MSc project that focuses on impact data analysis and interpretation, jumper model validation, and model improvement incorporation into the `ski jump design web application <https://www.skijumpdesign.info>`_ and Prinoth's simulation models.
+This will be followed by an MSc graduation project that focuses on impact data analysis and interpretation, jumper model validation, and model improvement incorporation into the `ski jump design web application <https://www.skijumpdesign.info>`_ and Prinoth's simulation system.

 The X camp terrain park is available to test on between August and October, thus the internship will need to start in at least by July to prepare for data